Kate JasonSmith: Feminism

-JasonSmith gave the first of two introductory presentations at this meeting, in which she "welcomed everyone and spoke of the times she has experienced injustice and discrimination against women in the New Zealand theatre industry."
+Kate JasonSmith gave the first of two introductory presentations at this meeting, in which she "welcomed everyone and spoke of the times she has experienced injustice and discrimination against women in the New Zealand theatre industry."
 Among other things, this led to an interview broadcast on Standing Room Only, a weekly arts show aired nationally by Radio New Zealand.
 The follow-up meeting, an "all-day event" held on 11 March 2017 and "convened by Linda Wilson and Kate JasonSmith," featured a keynote address by Gaylene Preston, in which she "made the observation that corporate talk of goals and list making were not applicable to the theatrical life – career paths were replaced by "people who just do stuff."
-Nonetheless, as the hui closed "JasonSmith introduced the concept of 50/50 by 20/20, meaning a goal of 50% participation and recognition of women in theatre by 2020."
+Nonetheless, as the hui closed "Kate JasonSmith introduced the concept of 50/50 by 20/20, meaning a goal of 50% participation and recognition of women in theatre by 2020."

 Theatre

-In 1969 JasonSmith toured with a group called "Children's Art Theatre that used to go round all the primary schools in New Zealand."
+In 1969 Kate JasonSmith toured with Children's Art Theatre, a Whanganui based theatre company that toured primary schools in the North island of New Zealand.*Three shows a day, five days a week."
 An early play, Charge, "was performed on the London stage in 1978."
 Later in her career she directed Scarlet & Gold, a play written by Lorae Parry, that had its premiere at Circa Theatre in 2016 and was "a finalist for the 2016 Adam Play Award."